 1 Office hours are by appointment, but please feel free to drop by and say hello anytime.
 Also feel free to contact me by telephone or email whenever necessary.
 Email usually works best.
-Always send emails from your standard UGA email account - not through the eLC course website.
+Always send emails from your standard UGA email account - not through the eLC course website or from non-UGA email accounts.

-- 3. Cultivating a broad understanding of policy implementation based upon the need for concerted, goal-oriented action across different levels of government and including numerous public, nonprofit, and private sector partners. - 4.
+- 1. Exploring the relationship between policy implementation, public administration, and management. - 2.
+Understanding policy implementation's role in the policy process, which evokes debate over the politics-administration dichotomy that has shaped our professional field. - 3.
+Cultivating a broad understanding of policy implementation based upon the need for concerted, goal-oriented action across different levels of government and including numerous public, nonprofit, and private sector partners. - 4.
 Introducing students to the literature and major issues involved in the subject (these include conceptual, theoretical, methodological, and practical issues). - 5.
 Surveying and analyzing the major theoretical frameworks used to study the subject. - 6.
 Recognizing the unique contributions of policy implementation research to the study of public administration and the social sciences. - 7.
 Exploring ways to strengthen theory-practice linkages (and visa-versa). - 8.
 Encouraging an assessment of the state of the field. - 9.
 Allowing students to delve more deeply into a specialized aspect of the topic that will stimulate their personal interests and further their career aims.